CommanderK5/terraform-rolling-deploys-example/README.md

-## Terrafomr Rolling Deploys Example
+## Terraform Rolling Deploys Example

 This is an example of how to achieve rolling deploys on AWS using Terraform.
 It is based on a strategy proposed by Paul Hinze - https://groups.google.com/forum/#!msg/terraform-tool/7Gdhv1OAc80/iNQ93riiLwAJ